beckys-archives/WINDOWS_IT_SUPPORT_LABS/README.md

 - Disk Cleanup
 - Settings
 - Services
-- `ping'
+- ping
-- 'tracert'
+- tracert
-- 'nslookup'
+- nslookup
 - Network Adapter Settings

-More labs will be added as skills progress.
+This repository will be updated added as skills progress.